1. The Vardhana dynasty is also called the ____________.

 Explanation: He was checked on the Narmada frontier.

-82. The Aihole inscription describes:
+82. The Aihole inscription describes____________.

 A) Ashoka’s conquests